Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/common-traits.md

 ### AsRef / AsMut

 So we now have a way to borrow an entire type as a different type, but we won't be able to do that with more complex compound types.
-If we have a more complex object and want to internally reference
+If we have a more complex object and want to internally reference a part of it we can use one of these traits instead.

 Remember earlier we had our `Cat` type which only had a name.
 We could, if we wanted, implement `AsRef<str>` so that it can be used in the place of a `&str`: